intechstudio/grid-documentation/docs/guides/grid/grid-basic/0-beginners.md

 ---

-## Connect Grid to your DAW
+## Connect Grid to your DAW/VJ Software

-So in the DAW we'll first have to enable our modules to be able to use them for MIDI mapping.
+So in the DAW/VJ Software we'll first have to enable our modules to be able to use them for MIDI mapping.

 Let's start up a fresh project in your DAW of choice: